-Archbishop Holgate's School is a Church of England school in the Diocese of York.
-It has been serving the young people of York and beyond since 1546, formerly as a maintained school and more recently as an academy.
+St Lawrence's Church of England Primary School is a Church of England school in the Diocese of York.
+It has been serving the young people of the ecclesiastical parish of St Lawrence's and beyond for almost 50 years, formerly as a maintained school and more recently as an academy.
 The school is part of Pathfinder Multi Academy Trust.

-The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice for pupils aged 11 to 16 (and beyond through its post 16 offering).
-It encourages an understanding of the meaning and significance of the Christian faith, and promotes Christian values through the experience it offers to all its pupils.
+The school aims to serve its community by providing an education of the highest quality within the context of Christian belief and practice for children aged 3 to 11.
+It encourages an understanding of the meaning and significance of the Christian faith, and promotes Christian values through the experience it offers to all its children.